elastisys/compliantkubernetes/docs/release-notes/jaeger.md

 ### Updated

-- Updated prometheus-elasticsearch-exporter helm chart to 5.1.1
+- Updated Prometheus-elasticsearch-exporter helm chart to 5.1.1

 ### Fixed

-- Increased the proxy buffer size for the oauth ingress
+- Increased the proxy buffer size for the oauth Ingress

 ### Removed